Rumkale: Mosques

+Schools

+The Rammahiya Madrasa was most likely located in the Rumlulu neighborhood.
+Historian Muhsin Soyudoğan points out that Zamahiya, the transliteration put forward by Yılmaz and Karadeniz in prior publications, is a result of the misreading of the shaddah, Arabic diacritic equivalent of double consonants, as a dot above the first letter, rāʾ, (ر) so that it was zāy (ز).
+The name of the institution was inevitably tied to the Ramah Spring.
+According to Soyudoğan, the name may be alluding to Syrian chemist Hasan al-Rammah, who died 3 years after Mamluk acquisition of Rumkale.
+In addition to a madrasa, the complex also included a primary school and a masjid.
+As opposed to the riverside, the complex was located inside the fortress, possibly near a famous well, since the institution's expenses listed in the Ottoman documents included ropes (rasan) and buckets (dalv) used for extracting water from wells.

 Access

 The fortress, now situated across a peninsula created by the reservoir of Birecik Dam and within the administrative boundaries of Gaziantep's Nizip district, is currently accessible by boat either from the neighboring site of Zeugma or from the town of Halfeti.
 As of March 2017, it was not possible to land at the site; extensive (re)building is underway inside the fortress and on the external walls.

-Flooding

-Much of the surrounding work of the fortress, along with local villages and farmland, has been flooded; it is not clear how much of the entrance up from the western side remains undamaged by the rising waters.